 We don’t have to look at their waste: Let’s face it, nobody wants to look at clumps of feces and urine in the litter tray between scoops.

 Prevents dogs from accessing the litter: Some dogs will eat urine if they have easy access to the litter tray, not only is this revolting, but it can potentially spread disease.

 Provides privacy: Some cats prefer the privacy that a covered litter tray offers.

 There are plenty of advantages to enclosed litter tray but most of them make life easier for us, and not necessarily the cat.
 Unfortunately, a cat who is unhappy with the litter tray will find a more suitable location.

-It may be great for us that the litter tray keeps the smell from spreading through the house, but for the cat, going into an enclosed litter tray which smells of feces and urine is overwhelming.
+Holds smells: It may be great for us that the litter tray keeps the smell from spreading through the house, but for the cat, going into an enclosed litter tray that smells of feces and urine is overwhelming.
 Cats have more than 200 million odour sensors in their noses compared to our mere five million.

 Striking a compromise